Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 Oktober 2024 18.20.25 UTC
+- WIB: Rabu, 2 Oktober 2024 19.47.49 UTC
-- WITA: Rabu, 2 Oktober 2024 19.20.25 UTC
+- WITA: Rabu, 2 Oktober 2024 20.47.49 UTC
-- WIT: Rabu, 2 Oktober 2024 20.20.25 UTC
+- WIT: Rabu, 2 Oktober 2024 21.47.49 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: inspirational
+Kategori: friendship